 Where DVD Netflix truly shines is with its catalog of older flicks and independent films.
-2018 indie sci-fi gem The Endless is only available to rent on disc, as is comedy Half Magic.
+2018 indie sci-fi gem The Endless is only available to rent on physical media, as is comedy Half Magic.
 If you want to watch classics such as Planet of the Apes, Saving Private Ryan, and 20,000 Leagues Under the Sea, you’ll need a DVD Netflix subscription.

 2. There’s No Need to Rely on the Internet

-With DVD Netflix, no internet, no problem.
+If you subscribe to DVD Netflix, no internet, no problem.
 Although most of us can rely on having an active and fast internet connection all of the time, there are many situations where it’s not available.

 Maybe there’s a service outage, you’re traveling, visiting a friend, or staying with your not-so-great aunts who don’t even have a computer or Wi-Fi.
 Whatever the reason, its lack of reliance on a stable internet connection makes DVD Netflix a fantastic option.

 Similarly, returning a Netflix DVD requires merely resealing the disc in its included return envelope and putting it back in your mailbox.
-I’ve got to say it’s pretty enjoyable receiving something other than bills in the mail.

 4. Blu-rays Are Available for HD Rentals